University of Nebraska at Omaha Data & Information Overview

-In 2017-2018, 7,538 students took at least one online class at University of Nebraska at Omaha.
-This is a decrease from the 8,135 students who took online classes the previous year.
+In 2019-2020, 12,803 students took at least one online class at University of Nebraska at Omaha.
+This is an increase from the 7,996 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|